-The printers support direct thermal and thermal transfer modes.
-The label printers come in both desktop and mobile versions.
-The lightweight nano label printers support both 3 and 2 inches label printing.
-The label printers support both wired and wireless label printing and are equipped with long battery life.
-Some of the printers are designed with reflective and transmissive dual sensor for perfect label paper detection.
+The label printers support direct thermal and thermal transfer modes.
+They come in both desktop and mobile versions.
+The lightweight nano label printers support both 3 and 2 inches barcode printing.
+These barcode printers supports both wired and wireless label printing and are equipped with long battery life.
+Some of the barcode printers are designed with reflective and transmissive dual sensor for perfect label paper detection.
 Some are ideal for product label printing and prints at ultra high speed without any waste and supports label gap auto-calibration.
-The ESY label printers are reliable, durable and cost effective.
-The label printers are being used extensively in retail, restaurants, warehouses, healthcare industries.
+The ESY barcode printers are reliable, durable and cost effective.
+These printers are being used extensively in retail, restaurants, warehouses, healthcare industries.

 This desktop Label printer provides ultra high speed printing upto 6IPS(inches per second).
 It supports both direct and thermal printing.
 It has 4 interfaces